apache/sling-site/src/main/jbake/content/documentation/bundles/context-aware-configuration/context-aware-configuration.md

         <li>stringParam: ${item.stringParam}</li>
     </ul>

-If you want to access nested configurations you have to use a slash "/" as separator in the property name.
+If you want to access nested configurations, you have to use a slash "/" as a separator in the config name.
 Example:

     #!html
-    ${caconfig['x.y.z.ConfigSample']['nestedConfig/stringParam']}
+    ${caconfig['x.y.z.ConfigSample/nestedConfig'].stringParam}

 # Context-Aware Configuration bnd plugin